-On September 4, 2009, the Company and Legacy Biotechnologies, Inc. (Legacy) entered into a Joint Venture Agreement (the "joint venture") to develop market and sell Reme-FluTM, a homeopathic flu remedy.
+On September 4, 2009, the Company and Legacy Biotechnologies, Inc. (Legacy) entered into a Joint Venture Agreement (the "joint venture") to develop market and sell Reme-Flu[TM], a homeopathic flu remedy.
 Under the terms of the joint venture, Knock-Out Technologies, Ltd., a wholly owned subsidiary of Nuvilex, Inc., granted a license to Legacy to certain intellectual property and know-how.
-Nuvilex, Inc. is entitled to thirty percent (30%) of net revenues received from the sale of Reme-FluTM and related products.
+Nuvilex, Inc. is entitled to thirty percent (30%) of net revenues received from the sale of Reme-Flu[TM] and related products.
 Net revenues is defined as gross sales less returned goods, cash discounts, credit card processing fees, bad debts, product advertising and marketing expenses, shipping and sales taxes.

 On November 4, 2009, the Company and Legacy Biotechnologies, Inc. (Legacy) entered into a Joint Venture Agreement (the "joint venture") to collaborate on the research and development of its cancer therapy technology.
 Under the terms of the joint venture, Knock-Out Technologies, Ltd., a wholly owned subsidiary of Nuvilex, Inc., granted access to Legacy to certain intellectual property, know-how and research data in support of the Company's cancer therapy development program.
 Legacy is to provide financial and technical assistance to advance the Company's cancer therapy development program to proof of concept and potentially to a US Food and Drug Administration (FDA) New Drug Application (NDA).
-Under the terms of the joint venture agreement, Legacy will be entitled to 100% of net revenues or royalties received from sales of products containing Nuvilex's cancer therapy technology up to its aggregate investment in the cancer therapy development program.
-Thereafter, Legacy will be entitled to 60% of net revenues or royalties received from sales of products containing Nuvilex's cancer therapy technology and Nuvilex will be entitled to 40% of net revenues or royalties received from sales of products containing Nuvilex's cancer therapy technology.
+Under the terms of the joint venture agreement, Legacy will be entitled to 100% of net revenues or royalties received from sales of products containing Nuvilex's cancer therapy technology and Nuvilex will be entitled to 40% of net revenues or royalties received from sales of products containing Nuvilex's cancer therapy technology.

 The Company has a consulting agreement with Mr. Robert Bowker, President, Knock-Out Technologies, Ltd., a wholly owned subsidiary of Nuvilex, Inc. For the fiscal years ending April 30, 2010 and 2009, the Company incurred consulting fees of \$82,120 and \$90,000 respectively.
-As of July 31, 2010 the Company owes Mr. Bowker \$4,280, which is recorded in the Company's accounts payable.
+As of January 31, 2011 the Company owes Mr. Bowker \$4,280, which is recorded in the Company's accounts payable.

-During the quarter ended July 31, 2010 a shareholder of the Company loaned the Company \$13,000.
+During the quarter ended January 31, 2011 a shareholder and an officer of the Company loaned the Company \$13,000 and \$37,200, respectively.